Veluga/Thalia-Backtesting-Tool/Final Reports/Technical Report.md

 ## Time Constraints

-As for any project, tight deadlines can negatively affect the quality of the end result [citation needed].
+As for any project, tight deadlines can negatively affect the quality of the end result [The Mythical Man Month].
 Since this product is developed within the scope of a university course, the time each member can allocate to its development is affected by a variety of external factors.

 Consequently, we have based our schedule and any estimates on a conservative amount of time each member has to commit to the project to allow for successful delivery (8 hours per week).
 This gives us confidence in being able to deliver a working product that passes our quality checks in the evaluation stage.
 If required, we may adjust the schedule by reducing the time spent on developing optional features towards the end of the semester and prioritise core deliverables instead.
 Hence, we are minimising the likelihood of having to rush development in fear of being unable to meet the deadline otherwise.